liamwilley/emerald/_posts/2016-10-05--6-Productivity-Hacks-For-The-Ambitious-Entrepreneur.md

 ---
-title: 6 Productivity Hacks For The Ambitious Entrepreneur
+title: 6 PRODUCTIVITY HACKS FOR THE AMBITIOUS ENTREPRENEUR
 ---

 kyrocket productivity without needing to learn a new tool